AlexMercedCoder/tutorialblog/content/blog/deploy/index.md

 ## And the categories are...

 So we are going to cover a lot of current options for deploying your website.
-The options on this list should all have a free tier and of course upgrade for as your site grows.
+The options on this list should all have a free tier and of course, upgrades as your site grows.

 - Static Site/JAM Stack Friendly Hosts
 - Full Stack Hosting